-On the Quality Report page, click the Test case library drop-down list in the upper left corner and select a test plan.
-The test plan quality report page is displayed.
+On the Quality Report page, click the Test case Library drop-down list in the upper left corner and select a test plan.
+The quality report page of the selected test plan is displayed.

 Compared with the quality report of the test case library, the quality report of the test plan is not filtered by iteration or module.
 The statistical report of the test case completion rate and the risk description of the test plan are added.
 Other report items are the same as those of Quality Report of the Test Case Library.